Infinite Volume and Infinite Injectivity Radius: Essential results about discrete stationary random subgroups

 \end{thm}

-Let us recall the straightforward proof when $\mu$ is a compactly supported discrete stationary random subgroup.
+Let us recall the straightforward proof when $\nu$ is a compactly supported discrete stationary random subgroup.
 In that case Inequality (\ref{eq-Marg}) gives:

-It follows that $\int u(\Lambda)d\mu\le C:=b/(1-c)$.
-Thus $\mu(\{\Lambda:u(\Lambda)\ge C/\gep\})\le \gep$.
+It follows that $\int u(\Lambda)d\nu\le C:=b/(1-c)$.
+Thus $\nu(\{\Lambda:u(\Lambda)\ge C/\gep\})\le \gep$.
 Thus we can take $U$ to be the ball of radius $(\gep/C)^{\frac{1}{\gd}}$ around $1_G$.

-\begin{cor}[\cite{GLM}, Corollary 1.5] The space $\text{d-SRS}(G)$ is weak-* compact. \end{cor}
+\begin{cor}[\cite{GLM}, Corollary 1.6] The space $\text{d-SRS}(G)$ is weak-* compact. \end{cor}

-\begin{proof} It is obvious that a limit of stationary measures is stationary and it follows from Lemma \ref{lem:WUD} that a limit of discrete stationary random subgroups is also discrete. \end{proof}
+\begin{proof} It is obvious that a limit of stationary measures is stationary and it follows from Theorem \ref{lem:WUD} that a limit of discrete stationary random subgroups is also discrete. \end{proof}

-We deduce from \cite[\S 2]{Bader-Shalom} that the extreme points of the compact convex space $\text{d-SRS}(G)$ are ergodic (see in particular \cite[Corollary 2.7]{Bader-Shalom}).
+The extreme points of the compact convex space $\text{d-SRS}(G)$ are ergodic (the converse is also true, see \cite[Corollary 2.7]{Bader-Shalom}).
 Thus by the Choquet integral theorem every discrete stationary random subgroup is a barycentre of some probability measure on the set of ergodic discrete stationary random subgroups.
 This fact allows us to assume ergodicity when proving various results about discrete stationary random subgroups.

 Let $P$ be a minimal parabolic subgroup of $G$ with Langlands decomposition $P=MAN$.